How to Make the Most of Customer Testimonials in E-Commerce

 If all goes well, this can translate into tons of credibility for your brand.

 You can share video testimonials on social media, or embed them on your website or home page for a great first impression.
 You can even run short video testimonial ads on YouTube and other review sites.
+And there are lots of other effective video marketing strategies to choose from.

 If you’re wondering how to showcase testimonials on your website, here is a great tried-and-tested strategy: create a dedicated testimonials page.